top of page

 2. Create a playground to use what you’re learning

-For example, make it part of your work to use this skill.
-If it’s not currently part of your work scope, speak to your manager about it, e.g., find a project or join a task force.
-Make it voluntary work or get into a challenge.
 For example, a dancer learning saxophone took the leap to sign up for a music performance 6 months later.
-You can imagine, he really practised!
+You can imagine, he really practised and couldn't just slip off!
 By creating a playground to use the skill, you will have to necessarily learn to succeed!

 3. Join a community, so your learning is continuous over time

-Articles and programs tend to be episodic.
-Learning happens in layers over time.
 For example, join a community that has webinars or meetings once a month.
-You will learn different aspects of the topic or skill.
-A community also gives you access to other like-minded people, experts and role models to consult.
+You pick up different aspects of the topic or skill in these bite-size sessions.
+A community also gives you access to other like-minded people, so you can understand how they think and operate.
+You can also get to know experts and role models to consult with.

 4. Set up feedback structures

 By knowing how we are doing as we practise new skills, we are encouraged when we do well or we get early data points to make tweaks.
 Without knowing how we are doing, the focus on learning wanes.
-Tell your manager or colleague or family member about the skill you are learning.
-Ask them to observe you and tell you directly what is working and what to tweak.

-When learning motivation is highest, create structures to keep your learning wheel spinning towards mastery.
+When learning motivation is highest, create guardrails to keep your learning wheel spinning towards mastery.
 After you have created your playground, joined a community and set up feedback structures, attending courses or accessing resources on Google can fit nicely into your overall learning strategy.
-You will be amazed you become a different person in 6 months' time!
+You will be amazed how you become a different person in 6 months' time!

 Skill Mastery in Four Steps by Dr Wendy Tan.